vxcall/Notepad-IATHook-demo/README.md

 );
 ```

-# How to run this
+# How to perform this

 Build this project.
 Open notepad.exe and inject the generated dll and click "save as...".
 And BOOOM!
-A messagebox saying "CreateFileW function has been hooked" will pop up!
+A messagebox saying "CreateFileW function has been hooked" pops up!

 Needless to say anything other than messagebox would work if you code so.

-# What makes me do this?
+# What makes me made this?

 Because why not?
 Hooking is beautiful.